Battle Brothers

-Battle Brothers is a tactical role-playing game developed and published by Overhype Studios.
-It was released on the PC in 2017, and console versions were released in 2021 and 2022.
+Battle Brothers is a tactical role-playing game developed by Overhype Studios.
+It was released by Overhype on the PC in 2017, and console versions were released in 2021 and 2022.
+In 2025, Hooded Horse acquired the publishing rights for the Windows version of the game.

 Gameplay

 Players establish a mercenary company in a fantasy world inspired by medieval Germany and take contracts.
 Early game recruits are frequently drunks, criminals, and people who have crippled limbs, as they are the best the player can afford.
 Characters can become crippled during combat, both physically and emotionally.
 In the late game, additional challenges appear in the form of major crises.
 The game's difficulty, including the initial crisis, is configurable.
 The game features permadeath and can optionally prohibit save scumming.

 Development

 The Windows version of Battle Brothers left early access on March 24, 2017.
 It was released for the Switch on March 11, 2021.
 PlayStation 4 and 5, Xbox One, and Xbox Series X and S versions were released on January 13, 2022.
 Downloadable content, some of it free, has continued to be published through 2022, and the game supports mods through third-party websites, such as Nexus Mods.
+On December 2, 2025, American publisher Hooded Horse announced that it had acquired the publishing rights for the PC version of Battle Brothers, although the deal would not affect the game's console versions.